rdlohith/JavaBanking-Basic/README.md

-# JavaBanking-Basic
+# Banking using Java and JDBC
-A simple banking app.
+A simple banking app covering most of the the concepts of OOPS.